 - (1) The National Gender and Children Policy was developed by the Ministry of Women and Children's Affairs (MOWAC) in 2004 to mainstream gender concerns in the national development process.
 The National Gender and Children Policy was reviewed in 2011 and based on it, the MOWAC is currently developing a new National Gender Policy.
-As a conceptual framework of the new Policy, the following seven pillars are set: (1) Women empowerment, livelihoods and productivity, (2) Women's rights and access to justice, (3) Accountable governance, (4) Women's leadership, peace and security, (5) Macroeconomics & trade, (6) Gender roles and relations and (7) Sector-wide gender gaps. - (2) Article 17 (2) of the 1992 Constitution prohibits discrimination on the ground of gender among other characteristics.
+As a conceptual framework of the new Policy, the following seven pillars are set: (1) Women empowerment, livelihoods and productivity, (2) Women's rights and access to justice, (3) Accountable governance, (4) Women's leadership, peace and security, (5) Macroeconomics & trade, (6) Gender roles and relations and (7) Sector-wide gender gaps.
+The draft National Gender Policy was planned to be finalized by the end of March 2013. - (2) Article 17 (2) of the 1992 Constitution prohibits discrimination on the ground of gender among other characteristics.
 Article 12 (2) (human rights regardless of gender among others), Article 22 (property rights of spouses) and Article 27 (women's rights) deal directly with gender issues. - (3) Since 1985, the government has passed a number of laws that seek to restructure the traditional systems of inheritance such as the Intestate Succession Law in 1985 in order to ensure a fair distribution of a deceased person's property so as to cater more adequately to the otherwise excluded spouse and children. - (4) Some of the recent achievements to protect women's and children's rights include the criminalization of harmful traditional practices under the Criminal Code Amendment Act in 1994, the criminalization of underage and forced marriage under the Children's Act in 1998, and the passage of the Human Trafficking Act in 2006 and the Domestic Violence Act in 2007.